 First ask students to write down which geographical feature they identify with and to think about why.
 Ask the class to guess each student’s choice before students share their own choice and explain their reasons.
 This game makes for a fun discussion and getting to know you exercise.

-This vocabulary will be useful when using Callan's Beginner Canada Jigsaws or Callans New Canada Jigsaws:
+This vocabulary game is useful for Callan’s Beginner Canada Jigsaws and Callan’s New Canada Jigsaws: